 It happens to all of us- you are busy doing your work when suddenly your friend sends you this funny Buzzfeed article!
 Or you get distracted by the newest edition of your favourite newsletter.
 But at the moment you have pressing tasks that need to be done before you can sit down and read it.
 What can you do?

-Or, you can put that stuff in your browser’s bookmark bar which is already filled to the brim with your other bookmarks.
-There’s a better option, use a bookmarking tool.
+Or, you can put that stuff in your browser’s bookmark site which is already filled to the brim with your other bookmarks.
+There’s a better option, use an online bookmarking tool.

 Bookmarking tools have really come up a long way.
-The ability to save content for later, categorize content and add tags, and have a nice and fluid content consumption experience are some of the many advantages of bookmarking tools.
+The ability to save content for later, categorize content and add tags, and have a nice and fluid content consumption experience are some of the many advantages of online bookmarking tools.

-If you are a blogger, journalist, or simply someone who likes to read a lot online, we have tried and tested 10 awesome bookmarking tools for you to manage your bookmarks in one place.
+If you are a blogger, journalist, or simply someone who likes to read a lot online, we have tried and tested 10 awesome online bookmarking tools for you to manage your bookmarks in one place.
 So without further ado, let’s dive in…